Hot Leads vs Cold Leads vs Warm Leads: The Complete Guide to Lead Temperature [2025]

 • Who initiates contact: Leads that reach out proactively are typically far warmer.

-Using Lead Scoring for Accurate Classification
+3. Use Lead Scoring for Accurate Classification

 Lead scoring brings scientific rigor to temperature assessment by assigning point values to different actions and attributes: